 Meet Our Kiwi

-Kiwi Coast follows the lives and adventures of four wild kiwi - Milo, Kokiri, Marohi and Kicker.
+Kiwi Coast follows the lives and adventures of four wild kiwi - Harry, Kokiri, Marohi and Kicker.
 These young males were all released on the Tutukaka Coast over the last 2 - 3 years by Tutukaka Landcare.
 They now face the challenges of staking out a territory, finding a mate, and adjusting to life on the mainland.

 These Northland brown kiwi were all raised from chicks on Whangarei's predator free kiwi creche - Matakohe-Limestone Island - until they reached the magic weight of 1kg and became strong enough to fight off a stoat.